PiggySpeed/simon/README.md

 # Simon | UBC Launch Pad JavaScript Interview Project

-This fork can be viewed at: [https://simon-demo.herokuapp.com/](https://simon-demo.herokuapp.com/)
+A demo of this fork can be viewed at: [https://simon-demo.herokuapp.com/](https://simon-demo.herokuapp.com/)

 ---